sammanthp007/Linux-Kernel-Development/3. Process Management/README.md

 * `fork()`:

     The `fork()`, `vfork()` , and `__clone()` library calls all invoke the `clone()` system call with the requisite flags.The clone() system call, in turn, calls `do_fork()`.

     The bulk of the work in forking is handled by do_fork() , which is defined in kernel/fork.c .This function calls copy_process() and then starts the process running.
 The interesting work is done by copy_process()

 * `vfork()`:

     The vfork() system call has the same effect as fork() , except that the page table entries of the parent process are not copied.
 Instead, the child executes as the sole thread in the parent’s address space, and the parent is blocked until the child either calls exec() or exits.
 The child is not allowed to write to the address space.

+## Thread Implementation

+Each thread has a unique task_struct and appears to the kernel as a normal process; threads just happen to share resources, such as an address space, with other processes.